shikha1108/notes/technicalTerms.md

 ### JAVA

+### Design patterns
+* What (If I have to talk about design pattern, I can say that design pattern)  In Java are reusable solutions to common problems encountered in software design.
+They represent best practices for solving specific issues and provide a way to create more maintainable, flexible, and scalable software.
+* Why (The biggest advantage of using design pattern) Are promte code organization and maintainablity.
+* How: There are several design patterns in Java:
+Singleton Pattern: Ensures a class has only one instance and provides a global point of access to it.
+Factory Method Pattern: Defines an interface for creating an object but lets subclasses alter the type of objects that will be created.
+Abstract Factory Pattern: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 #### Generics:
 * What: (If I have to talk about generics, I can say that Generics) provide a way to create classes, interfaces, and methods with type parameters.